leonardocartaxo/nestjs-startup/README.md

 # Description
-Nest.js Startup project.
+Nestjs Startup project.
 Use this project as base to others

 ## Features
 - NodeJs backend written in Typescript